Origin

 Fun Facts

-- The name's phonetic structure makes it appealing to many Australian parents seeking a unique yet meaningful name.
+- Its uncommon status makes it a distinctive choice for Australian parents seeking a traditional yet unique name.

 Personality Traits